CoAxLab/niphlem/docs/_sources/user_guide.rst.txt

 2-Physiological Signal
 ======================

-*Niphlem* is particularly designed to exctract physiological signal (cardiac, respiration) from usually electrocardiogram (ECG), pneumatic belt or pulse oximeter (pulse-ox) data recordings.
+*Niphlem* is particularly designed to exctract physiological signal (cardiac, respiration) from electrocardiogram (ECG), pneumatic belt or pulse oximeter (pulse-ox) data recordings.

 Right now, *niphlem* is able to work with physiological data in the form of log files acquired through a Multi-Band accelerated EPI Pulse sequence (visit `<https://www.cmrr.umn.edu/multiband>`_ for more details), and data in BIDS compliance.
 In the future, more formats of input physiological data will be incorporated.